xmun0x/RsaCtfTool/README.md

 [![Build Status](https://travis-ci.org/xmunoz/RsaCtfTool.svg?branch=master)](https://travis-ci.org/xmunoz/RsaCtfTool)

 # RsaCtfTool
-RSA tool for ctf - uncipher data from weak public key and try to recover private key Automatic selection of best attack for the given public key
+RsaCtfTool is a utility to uncipher data from a weak public key and try to recover the private key.
+Here is the list of attacks implemented in RsaCtfTool:

-Attacks :
  - Weak public key factorization
  - Wiener's attack
  - Hastad's attack (Small exponent attack)